 This document includes detail on the System's adopted asset allocation policy (summarized in Appendix A) and process, including the selected Functional asset class structure and the System benchmarks approved by the Board.
-It also includes the System's adopted risk policy, with specific risk parameters summarized in Appendix B.
+It also includes the System's policy on manager selection, retention, evaluation, and termination, as well as the System's adopted risk policy, with specific risk parameters summarized in Appendix B.